Receive My Cash Offer

 Learn why selling your house as is can save you time, money, and effort

 When dealing with a house that has lots of problems, it is sometimes easier to sell it as is.
 There is a lot of work that goes into fixing up and cleaning a home.
 Depending on what you plan to do with the house and who you plan to sell to, you do not always need to fix it up.
 That’s right!
-If you plan to sell your house to a cash home buyer, they typically buy properties as is.
+If you plan to sell your house to a cash home buyer, they typically buy properties as-is and flip them.
 This means you can avoid doing expensive repairs, or even cleaning the home, before selling it.

 What does it mean to sell a house as is?

 This strategy means exactly what it implies.
-However, doesn’t it sound to simple?
+However, doesn’t it sound too simple?
 Can I really sell my house as is and walk away without fixing a thing?
 Yes, you can.

-Selling a house as is in Philadelphia means that you, the homeowner, does not need to do any repairs before selling your property.
+Selling a house as is in Philadelphia means that you, the homeowner, do not need to do any repairs before selling your property.
 Whether you plan to sell it on or off the market, it holds true either way.
 Typically, it is easier to sell your house in “as is” condition when working with a cash home buyer.
-However, both investors and owner occupant home buyers are possible home buyer candidates for you.
+However, both investors and owner-occupant home buyers are possible home buyer candidates for you.

 When you sell a house as is, this means that the end buyer takes it in the same physical condition and financial condition that the property is in.